VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **It takes the Hubble telescope about 97 minutes to complete an orbit of the Earth.
-On average, the Hubble uses the equivilent amount of energy as 30 household light bulbs to complete an orbit.**
+- ⚡ Daily fun fact: **In 1985, a pregnant women was falsely accused of shoplifting a basketball**

 <h3 align="left">Connect with me:</h3>
 <p align="left">